mt60395/firefox-extensions/README.md

 Configure it further to how you would like it and mess around with settings if you wish.
 I recommend to not change the user agent with Chameleon because it does not suffice - the user agent string is too revealing.

 ## User-Agent Switcher Settings
 - Windows / Chrome or Enable Random Mode; configure it to how you want it.
-Some user agents might break websites.
+Some user agents might break specific websites.

 ## Cookie Auto Delete
-Note that Cookie Auto Delete may be inconvenient for users that like to stay logged in to websites on their web browser.
+Note that Cookie Auto Delete may be inconvenient for users that like to stay logged in to websites on their web browser, if you choose to enable the auto cleaning option.